On the Structure of Bad Science Matrices

 \subsection{Proof of Corollary 2}

-\begin{proof} This argument uses a computer search to check all possible candidate matrices.
+\begin{proof}[\hypertarget{proof:cor2}{Proof of Corollary \ref{cor2}}] This argument uses a computer search to check all possible candidate matrices.
 Theorem \ref{thm:Structure} implies each row $a_i$ of an optimal matrix $A$ is a normalized sum of vectors contained in some subset $V \subseteq \{-1, 1\}^n$, i.e.